mwbowers/mwbowers.github.io/concepts/user-interface/qsys-expo-client-subfile.md

 </div>
 ```

-Each subfile record is rendered as HTML as `div` element that contains:
+Each subfile record is rendered as an HTML `div` element that contains:
-1. One or more `div` container(s) that represents one or more *Row*(s): one-line CSS Grid Layout, just like any Row in non-subfile Rows did.
-Identified by the class="dds-grid-row".
+1. One or more `div` container(s) that represents one or more *Row*(s): one-line CSS Grid Layout, just like any Row in non-subfile Rows did, identified by the class="dds-grid-row".
-2. Some *hidden* QSys.Expo-internal elements used for paging. &#128161; Do not remove these elements when  executing custom JavaScript code on the client.
+2. Some *hidden* QSys.Expo-internal elements used for paging.
+(Please &#128161; Do not remove these elements when executing user-defined JavaScript code on the page).

-> There is an extra CSS `dds-row-no-gap` used to render subfile records very close together vertically (to improve look).
+> Note the use of an extra CSS `dds-row-no-gap` style in the **class** attribute.
+It is used to render subfile records very close together vertically (to improve look).

 One last consideration.
 The markup `VirtualRowCol` became the [data attribute](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes) `data-asna-rowcol`, with values, like: